GlitchCog/BenkyGenki/README.md

 ## Hey, That Didn't Work!

 The .jar file is a Java Executable Archive file, so it is a program that can be run if you have the Java Runtime Environment installed.
 You may already have it, but if you need to, you can download it here [JRE](https://java.com/en/download/).
 After that's installed, you should be able to double click the JAR file.
-If it still doesn't run, it might be because you're operating system is being paranoid about rando programs you just downloaded from somewhere on the internet.
+If it still doesn't run, it might be because you're operating system is being paranoid about letting you run rando programs you got off the internet, which is a practice I personally recommend, as someone who writes rando programs and distributes them on the internet.

 If all else fails, on the command line, you can run it with this command:
 ```
 java -jar BenkyGenki.jar
 ```

-Or possibly by double clicking on the file itself, if your operating system lets you run rando programs you got off the internet, which is something I recommend.
 If it looks too small on your high-res screen, try this command instead:
 ```
 java -jar -Dsun.java2d.uiScale=2.5 BenkyGenki.jar
 ```